Just like the 1970’s and 80’s demonized fat for a generation to come, I fear that we are currently doing the same thing to carbohydrates. AKA carbs.

-In that way glucose (a carbohydrate and your main fuel source) is actually essential to the body.
+In that way glucose (a carbohydrate and your main fuel source) is actually very important to health and function.

-Just not in the nutritional sense many people misconstrue.
+Just not in the nutritional sense many people confuse.

-Essential in this nutritional context, just means that we can’t actually physiologically manufacture those amino acids or fatty acids ourselves within the body, or in some cases at least we can’t do it well as ingestion would assist.
+Essential, in the world of nutrition, means that we can’t actually physiologically manufacture those amino acids or fatty acids ourselves within the body.
+Or in some instances we can’t do it as well as ingestion.

-Warning: This post has a lot to discuss, so it’s going to be on the long-side, but I sincerely hope it will be more than worth it.
+This post has a lot to discuss, so it’s going to be on the long-side.
+There are details you may miss if you only read the summary or tl;dr.

 What’s a Carbohydrate?

-The reader’s digest version; Is that there are 2 main types of carbohydrates (similar to the 2 main types of fat: unsaturated: saturated): Simple and Complex.
+The reader’s digest version; Is that there are 2 main types of carbohydrates (similar to the 2 main types of fat: unsaturated: saturated): Simple and Complex, or Sugars and Starches.

 This is immediately where many people get confused.